 Indiana’s Charter Schools Law

-Prior to contacting ICSB staff or submitting a Letter of Intent, all potential applicants are advised to carefully review Indiana’s Charter Schools Law as described in Article 24 of Indiana Code (“IC”) § 20.
+Prior to submitting an application, all potential applicants are advised to carefully review Indiana’s Charter Schools Law as described in Indiana Code (“IC”) 20-24 as well as other applicable laws.
 Applicants may wish to consult with their legal counsel for assistance interpreting these laws.

 Blended learning and virtual school applicants should carefully review the definition in Indiana statute of a virtual charter school.
 Depending upon the proposed model, a blended learning model might actually be classified as a virtual model as defined in state statute.
 Note there is a different funding formula for virtual charter schools.